-Ever wondered what it takes to ditch the 9-to-5 and retire early?
-The financial independence 4 rule—popular in the FIRE movement—gives you a clear way to estimate your FIRE number so you can plan life on your terms.
-We’ll cover how the 4% rule works, compare ETFs versus mutual funds, and include a quick calculator to crunch your numbers.
+Want to quit the 9-to-5 sooner?
+The financial independence 4 rule gives you a simple way to estimate your FIRE number and plan with confidence.
+Below, we explain the 4% rule, compare ETFs and mutual funds, and include a quick calculator to run your numbers.

 FIRE Number Calculator